 If your accident was caused by a truck driver who showed no regard for safety, you may receive punitive damages on top of your case win.

-While you may not need to hire representation, you should at least let a lawyer review your case.
+While you may not need to hire representation, you should at least let an Atlanta semi-truck accident lawyer review your case.
 Many law firms offer free consultations to discuss your options.

 Insurance companies may try to badger you into accepting a lowball settlement offer or delay proceedings, knowing that you cannot afford lengthy negotiations.
 The less they pay you, the more profit they make.